zer0cache/matic-docs/docs/edge/get-started/installation.md

 Prior to using `go install` make sure that you have Go `>=1.17` installed and properly configured.

-`go install github.com/0xPolygon/polygon-edge@develop`
+`go install github.com/0xPolygon/polygon-edge@release/<latest release>`

-The binary will be available in your `GOBIN` environment variable, and will include the latest changes from the mainline `develop` branch.
+The binary will be available in your `GOBIN` environment variable, and will include the changes from the latest release.
+You can checkout out [GitHub Releases](https://github.com/0xPolygon/polygon-edge/releases) to find out which one is the latest.